kimiaGF/SES_project/README.md

 - $r_{B}$ is the coordinates of a "B" point of interest
 - $r_{centroid}$ is the coordinates of the centroid of all data (computed using the average of all coordinates).

-To account for local geometry variability, Principal Component Analysis (PCA) is conducted for each point "B" to find the axes of maximum variability.
+To account for local geometry variability, Principal Component Analysis (PCA) is conducted for each point "B" to find the axes of maximum variability using `sklearn.decomposition.PCA`.
 The number of components used for PCA is the same as data dimensionality (i.e. 3 for 3D data).
 The offset direction is determined with a weighted combination of the outward vector and weighted PCA axes.

 $$